ararslan/CirrusCI.jl/README.md

 When editing this template to suit your needs, note that you may be able to simplify the `install_script` if you know, for example, that `curl` is available in all images you're using.
+In the example below, we're checking for `apt` on Linux in order to handle the lack of a downloader on the ARM Ubuntu containers, and looking for Linux specifically because M1 Macs inexplicably have a program called `apt`.

 ```yaml
 task: